dotnet/msbuild/README.md

   - _Universal Windows App Development Tools_
     - _Tools and Windows SDK 10.0.10240_
 2. Clone the source code (see above).
-3. (on the `xplat` branch only) Initialize tools the first time: `init-tools.cmd`
+3. Build the code using the `cibuild.cmd` script.
-4. Restore NuGet packages: `msbuild /t:BulkRestoreNugetPackages build.proj`
 5. Open src/MSBuild.sln solution in Visual Studio 2015.

 ## Building MSBuild in Unix (Mac & Linux)